How to Use This Tool

 Web Developers

-Convert WebP images to PNG for compatibility testing, documentation screenshots, or when you need fallback images for browsers that don't support WebP.
+Convert WebP images to PNG when you need compatibility fallbacks for legacy browsers or screenshots for documentation that requires PNG.

 Content Creators

-Convert WebP images saved from websites to PNG for use in blog posts, presentations, and social media — platforms where PNG is universally accepted.
+Convert WebP images saved from websites into PNG so you can use them in blog posts, presentations, and platforms where PNG is universally accepted.

 Social Media Managers